-Outlines the accomplishments and challenges in implementing the workforce and UI provisions of the Recovery Act, highlights new and promising practices, and provides guidance to the Employment and Training Administration, to the states, and to local workforce investment areas.
+This report outlines the accomplishments and challenges in implementing the workforce and Unemployment Insurance (UI) provisions of the Recovery Act, highlights new and promising practices, and provides guidance to the Employment and Training Administration, the states, and local workforce investment areas.

 Major Findings & Recommendations